nurre/QTLaaS/README.md

 Three files are required for this method: `ansible_install.sh, setup_var.yml,spark_deployment.yml`

 Note: Following commands have been tested on Ubuntu 16.04.

+0. Step 0: `python` is required to be available on each node.
+If it is not available install it with `# apt install python-minimal`
 1. Step 1: Install Ansible using the bash script, `ansible_install.sh`.
 2. Step 2: Modify the environment variables available in the file: `setup_var.yml`, if needed.
 3. Step 3: For setup deployment, execute: `spark_deployment.yml` as root which is the actual file that contains the installation setups for all the components of QTLaaS platform.
 Command: `# ansible-playbook -s spark_deployment.yml`, where `-s` is the sudo flag.